mateusz-pocztowski/E-Commerce-Project/README.md

 * Adding/removing products from cart and wishlist
 * Filtering and sorting products by names, categories and prices
 * Changing quantity of products with same ID and size
-* Featured products are placed in a carousel (tiny-slider-react)
+* Featured products are placed in a carousel (react-multi-carousel)
 * Two shopping carts (aside and full) with same options and logic
 * Adding products with validation (checking if certain size is available)
 * Viewing full details of products